sfc-aqua/quisp/README.md

 ## License

-We expect to release QuISP as open source QuISP the week of March 16, 2020, under a commercial-friendly (not copyleft) license.
-There are options for the license: MIT, Apache, Mozilla, BSD...most likely BSD.
+QuISP is being released in March 2020, and we will apply a commercial-friendly (not copyleft) license.
+There are options for the
+license: MIT, Apache, Mozilla, BSD...most likely BSD.
 QuISP builds on OMNeT++.
 OMNeT++ itself is a [custom license](https://omnetpp.org/intro/license), open source and free for academic use, but a license fee required for commercial organizations.
 QuISP also requires the linear algebra library Eigen, where license is